TacoGuy21/Fake-Dox-Prank/README.md

 Uses Ipapi.co to grab the user's info.

- # 🥸 People can use a vpn to evade the data collecting 🥸
+ # 🥸 People can use a vpn to evade data collecting 🥸
 I can't fix this.

 # 👉 Setup 👈